 - The business relationship to the taxpayer of the person receiving the benefit.

 The inapplicability of the Cohan rule for these expenses usually results in the IRS auditor proposing to disallow the expense and then the courts sustaining the disallowance.

 The reason why these expenses are disallowed often has nothing to do with the taxpayer or their records, but rather, an unattainable recordkeeping requirement.
 We live in a time of high technology.
 Activities can be tracked with precision in a way that they could not be tracked just a few decades ago.
-While this may sound like a justification for a higher substantiation requirement, it is a justification for just the opposite.
+While this may sound like a justification for a higher substantiation requirement (and full employment for accountants and bookkeepers), it is a justification for just the opposite.

 And this does not get to the cases where records were kept and lost due to natural disasters, fires, etc.